coplanetary/bna-uno/README.md

 - **Tauri**: Enabling desktop features, enhancing the apps' reach.
 - **Hono | Uno**: Reusable business logic and utilities shared across the apps.

+## Your Stellar Development Suite!

+This project houses a constellation of tools to craft amazing web experiences!
+Let's explore each one and see how they'll help you reach for the stars:

+**astrovelte** (a Tauri + SvelteKit app):
+This powerful duo combines the speed and flexibility of Astro with the rich interactivity of SvelteKit.
+Think of it as a rocket ship, ready to propel your desktop applications into the future!

+> To build apps sleek, many or 1 grand,
+> Astrovelte takes you by the hand!

+**blazin-fastro** (an Astro app):
+This app lives up to its name!
+Astro's lightning-fast performance makes it ideal for static content or content that updates infrequently.
+Think of it as a nimble spacecraft, zipping through the web with blazing speed.

+> Need blazing-fast content to show?
+> Blazin-fastro, the anarchro-way to go!

+**fastronomy** (a SvelteKit + Svelte 5 component library):
+This library is your personal constellation of reusable components, built with the power of Svelte 5.
+It'll help you build UIs that are not only beautiful but also incredibly reactive.
+Imagine it as a toolbox filled with cosmic building blocks for your web applications.

+> For reactive features, don't be a dummy,
+> Fastronomy's components make React roll into a mummy!

 ## Integrate with editors

 Enhance your Nx experience by installing [Nx Console](https://nx.dev/nx-console) for your favorite editor.
 Nx Console